 Autumn Minestrone Soup

-I love minestrone because it’s so hearty, but quite honestly, getting a good minestrone can be tough.
+I love minestrone soup because it’s so hearty, but quite honestly, getting a good minestrone can be tough.
 I like mine loaded with veggies and beans, but I don’t care for a lot of potato or pasta.
-This autumn minestrone is jam packed with veggies, but it’s not vegetarian.
-I added pancetta, because I love the meaty flavor that it lends.
-For even more flavor, I added fresh thyme, crushed rosemary, and a bay leaf, along with a chunk of parmesan cheese rind.
-Talk about flavor. 🙂

-It’s time to talk about my love of kabocha squash.
-Last year I made Kabocha Squash Yukon Gold Mash and Pumpkin Soup with Porcini Cream, and just fell in love with the stuff.
 Perhaps you’ve seen the small, dark green pumpkins and wondered what they were?
 That’s kabocha squash.
-Basically it’s a pumpkin, but it’s somewhat starchy like potato, which makes it perfect in mash and soups.
+It’s a Japanese pumpkin, but it’s somewhat starchy like potato, which makes it perfect in mashed potatoes and soups.

 - 1 tablespoon extra virgin olive oil